thanos-io/thanos/docs/components/store.md

                                  configurations.
 Sets of configurations
                                  accounting the latency differences between
                                  network types: local, lan, wan.
+      --cluster.disable          If true gossip will be disabled and no cluster related server will be started.
       --data-dir="./data"        Data directory in which to cache remote blocks.
       --index-cache-size=250MB   Maximum size of items held in the index cache.
       --chunk-pool-size=2GB      Maximum size of concurrently allocatable bytes